hackingmaterials/rocketsled/docs/_sources/index.rst.txt

 * 10 Built-in "out-of-the-box" sklearn-based Bayesian optimizers

-* Support for nearly any custom optimizer written in Python (both Bayesian and non-Bayesian)
+* Support for nearly any custom optimizer written in Python (Bayesian and non-Bayesian)

 * Facilitated feature engineering with ``get_z`` argument